fastoch/JavaScript/FCC Node & Express.md

 ---

 We will build a simple logger.
-For every request, it should log to the console a string taking the following format: `method path - ip`
+For every request, it will log to the console a string taking the following format:
+`method path - ip`
 An example would look like this: `GET /json - ::ffff:127.0.0.1`
-- You can get the request method (http verb), the relative route path, and the caller's IP from the request object using `req.method`, `req.path` and `req.ip`.
+- You can get the request method (http verb), the relative route path, and the caller's IP from the request object using:
+  - `req.method`,
+  - `req.path`,
+  - and `req.ip`.
 - Remember to call `next()` when you are done, or your server will be stuck forever

 >[!note]
 >Express evaluates functions in the order they appear in the code.
 This is true for middleware too.
->If you want it to work for all the routes, it should be mounted before them.
+>If you want a middleware to work for all the routes, it should be mounted before them.

 Here's how our `myApp.js` file looks like with the request logger middleware implemented:
 ```js